Keeping Remote Workers HIPAA Compliant

-While working from home may seem like a new trend to cope with COVID19, the reality is that by the time of the pandemic approximately seven million people in the United States were already telecommuting.
+Remote work isn’t a new concept; in fact, before 2020 approximately seven million people in the United States were already telecommuting.
 That’s an astonishing jump of 44% since 2015.
 The healthcare industry has embraced the growing trend, with solutions such as telemedicine that allow doctors and mental health care professionals to “treat” non-emergent patients without ever seeing them in the office.
-Obviously, this raises a big question: how is the healthcare industry staying HIPAA compliant when working from home?
+Obviously, this raises a big question: how is the healthcare industry keeping remote workers HIPAA compliant ?

 The Risks are Real

 There are HIPAA rules and regulations governing all aspects of the healthcare industry, and telecommuting or telemedicine are no exceptions to these rules.
 Fall out of compliance, even accidentally, and your practice is facing big troubles.

 Some specific areas of concern include:

 - Patient billing information, including ICD codes used on invoices

 - Patient information gathered and transcribed following home visits